mui/material-ui/docs/data/material/experimental-api/css-theme-variables/overview.md

 ## Mental model

-Adopting CSS variables require some mental model shift when it comes to theming and customization between user selected modes.
+Adopting CSS variables requires some mental model shift when it comes to theming and customization between user selected modes.

 ### Colors